hpe-storage/scod/docs/docker_volume_plugins/hpe_cloud_volumes.md

 |-------------|------------------|
 | 3.1.0       | [v3.1.0](https://github.com/hpe-storage/common-host-utils/blob/master/cmd/dockervolumed/managedplugin/release-notes/v3.1.0.md)|

+!!! note
-**Note:** Docker does not support certified and managed Docker Volume plugins with Docker EE Kubernetes.
-If you want to use Kubernetes on Docker EE with HPE Cloud Volumes, please use the [HPE Volume Driver for Kubernetes FlexVolume Plugin](https://github.com/hpe-storage/flexvolume-driver)).
+    Docker does not support certified and managed Docker Volume plugins with Docker EE Kubernetes.
+If you want to use Kubernetes on Docker EE with HPE Nimble Storage, please use the [HPE Volume Driver for Kubernetes FlexVolume Plugin](https://github.com/hpe-storage/flexvolume-driver) or the [HPE CSI Driver for Kubernetes](https://github.com/hpe-storage/csi-driver) depending on your situation.

 ## Limitations
 HPE Cloud Volumes provides a Docker certified plugin delivered through the Docker Store.
 Certain features and capabilities are not available through the managed plugin.
 Please understand these limitations before deploying either of these plugins.